MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 ### Modifier states

-Modifier states are top level variations in design.
+Modifier states are top-level variations in design.
 They are not necessarily dependent on application state and may be applied as a stylistic choices.

 Examples include size variations, primary and secondary buttons, or the position of an image within a layout component.